Barabrad/BB-DAQ/README.md

   Press Ctrl+C (use as last resort).
 ```

 6. At this point, the live graph should appear, and the data will be displayed in the output as it is being read and processed into an Excel file or CSV file.
 When you are finished, press any key while the graph window is selected to stop the code.
 Your output file should be available once the code stops running.
+(Note that if you use the Reset button on the Arduino to stop the program, you may get an error message besides the graceful exit depending on what line in the code is running.)

 ## Appendix A: BB-BoardTester Tutorial
 If the pyserial library is installed, and the thermocouple code from E13.5 is on your Arduino (or any code with a value that increments with each loop), you are ready for the tutorial.
 1. Before plugging in the Arduino to your computer, run the script. **You can do this either from your IDE or a terminal window.** For this tutorial, I will use the terminal window (I used the `cd` command to get to the directory with the code).
 ```